What to Expect on the Application

-In accordance with the University System of Georgia policy, all students who are admitted to Georgia Tech and residing in the United States must verify their lawful presence prior to registering for classes in order to receive in-state tuition and other state benefits.
+In accordance with the University System of Georgia policy, all students who are admitted to Georgia Tech and residing in the United States must verify their lawful presence prior to registering for classes.

-The Office of Graduate Education recommends that you submit your lawful presence documentation with your application, but it is not required at the time of application.
+The Office of Graduate Education recommends that you submit your lawful presence documentation along with your application for faster processing.

 U.S. citizens should upload one of the following to verify your lawful presence::

 - Current U.S. passport or U.S. passport card.

 - Current Georgia driver’s license or Georgia ID issued after Jan.
 1, 2008.
 We cannot accept a limited-term license.

 - Current out-of-state REAL ID driver’s license or REAL ID state-issued ID card may be accepted.
 Restrictions apply.
 Not all states are accepted.
 View the list of eligible states and requirements (PDF).